Charlie Pickering: Radio

-Pickering has also worked in Australian radio, including youth radio station Triple J from 2001 to 2003.
-He has been a pundit on Fighting Talk on BBC Radio 5 Live in 2006 and 2007.
+Pickering’s radio career began at youth broadcaster Triple J, initially appearing as a guest on the breakfast show at the invitation of host and comedian Wil Anderson.
+In 2002, he moved into a full‑time presenting role when he was appointed host of the station’s Drive program, a position he held through 2003.

-In December 2022, ABC announced that Pickering will host ABC Radio Melbourne's Breakfast program on Fridays from January 2023, while Sammy J would be hosting the Monday through Thursday shows.
-He remained in the position until December 2023 as it was announced that Sammy J will return to hosting Breakfast five days a week.
+In December 2022, ABC announced that Pickering would host ABC Radio Melbourne's Breakfast program on Fridays from January 2023, while Sammy J would be hosting the Monday through Thursday shows.
+He remained in the position until December 2023 as it was announced that Sammy J would return to hosting Breakfast five days a week.

-He currently hosts the program Thank God It's Friday on ABC Radio Melbourne, ABC Radio Sydney and ABC Radio National stations, since Richard Glover retired at the end of 2024.
+He began hosting the program Thank God It's Friday on ABC Radio Melbourne, ABC Radio Sydney, and ABC Radio National stations after Richard Glover retired at the end of 2024.

+In May 2026, Pickering was appointed as the new host of ABC Radio Melbourne's Drive, after Ali Moore announced her resignation from the program.